ninthwalker/NowShowing/README.md

 `username` - Email address to send the email from.
 Required.

-`password` - Password for hte email set above.
+`password` - Password for the email set above.
 Required.

 `from` - Display name of the sender.
 Required.

 `subject` - Subject of the email.
 Note that the script will automatically add a date to the end of the subject.
 Required.

 `recipients_email` - Email addresses of any additional recipients, outside of your Plex friends.
 Optional.